 Cal.
-Penal Code § 1202.4(q) (Restitution; amount; hearing and court order; financial disclosure) expressly makes restitution available to a victim of Cal.
-Penal Code § 236.1 (Human trafficking defined; punishment), while restitution is available to domestic minor sex trafficking victims whose offenders are guilty of other crimes under Cal.
-Penal Code § 1202.4 (Restitution; amount; hearing and court order; financial disclosure).
-Specifically, Cal.
-Penal Code § 1202.4(f)(3) provides that a victim may receive restitution for the following: "(A) Full or partial payment for the value of stolen or damaged property. . . .(B) Medical expenses, (C) Mental health counseling expenses, (D) Wages or profits lost due to injury incurred by the victim, and if the victim is a minor, wages or profits lost by the minor's parent, parents, guardian, or guardians, while caring for the injured minor. .
+Penal Code § 1202.4 (a)(3)(B) states, "The court, in addition to any other penalty provided or imposed under the law, shall order the defendant to pay . . . [r]estitution to the victim or victims, if any, in accordance with subdivision (f), which shall be enforceable as if the order were a civil judgment.
+Cal.
+Penal Code § 1202.4(f)(3) provides that a victim may receive restitution for the following: "(A) Full or partial payment for the value of stolen or damaged property. . . .
+(B) Medical expenses, (C) Mental health counseling expenses, (D) Wages or profits lost due to injury incurred by the victim, and if the victim is a minor, wages or profits lost by the minor's parent, parents, guardian, or guardians, while caring for the injured minor. . . .
 (E) Wages or profits lost by the victim, and if the victim is a minor, wages or profits lost by the minor's parent, parents, guardian, or guardians, due to time spent as a witness or in assisting the police or prosecution. . . .
-(F) Noneconomic losses, including, but not limited to, psychological harm, for felony violations of Section 288 [Lewd or lascivious acts involving children], (G) Interest, at the rate of 10 percent per annum, that accrues as of the date of sentencing or loss, as determined by the court, (H) Actual and reasonable attorney's fees and other costs . . . ."
+(F) Noneconomic losses, including, but not limited to, psychological harm, for felony violations of Section 288 [Lewd or lascivious acts involving children], (G) Interest, at the rate of 10 percent per annum, that accrues as of the date of sentencing or loss, as determined by the court, (H) Actual and reasonable attorney's fees and other costs "